 But Google and Apple have borrowed so much from each other over the years that these two mobile operating systems are more alike than ever.
 For the most part, they carry the same apps and include a lot of the same features.

-And while the two platforms are converging to offer similarly splendid features, large differences still exist between Android and iOS.
+And while the two platforms are converging to offer similarly splendid offerings, large differences still exist between Android and iOS.
 Here’s how to tell the two platforms apart, and why you might consider swapping in the future.

-Of course not everyone wants all these extra choices and options: Many users are very happy with the way Apple has set up the look of its home screen and the native apps you get with it.
-But it’s fair to say that if you do want to customize your phone and play around with the interface, Android is the better operating system.
+From the home screen to the lock screen, from default apps to the app drawer, you’ve got more flexibility with Android.
+Of course, not everyone wants all these extra choices and options: Many users are quite happy with the way Apple has set up its operating system and the native apps you get with it.
+But it’s fair to say that if you want to customize your phone and play around with the interface, Android is the better choice.

-Where Apple clearly differentiates itself is in how much data processing it does on your device as opposed to in the cloud: That means it knows less about your habits and your preferences than Google does, because information like the restaurant you visit every week is locked away on your iPhone, rather than being stored on Google’s servers.
+Where Apple clearly differentiates itself is in how much data processing it does on your device as opposed to in the cloud: That means it knows less about your habits and your preferences than Google does, because information like the restaurant you visit every week is locked away on your iPhone, rather than being stored on the company’s servers.